 Outdoor Voices operates under two keywords to reduce its environmental impact: longevity and circularity.
 With fabric processing being one of the culprits in polluting our planet, the brand prioritizes solutions for raw materials by using alternatives such as RecPoly made from recycled PET, merino wool ethically sourced from New Zealand and Australia, as well as MegaFleece made with recycled wool.
 The company also pays attention to packaging by distributing reusable totes and making sure all online orders arrive in 100 percent recycled paper envelopes or recyclable boxes.
 OV’s headquarters in Austin runs a carless commuter program, while its shops employ sustainable design elements.

-Contemporary knitwear label PH5 has tapped into activewear for the first time with a new line dubbed “PH5+.”
-With founder Wei Lin being a triathlete, the brand’s latest pieces take the designer’s love for both sports and fashion to another level.
+Contemporary knitwear label PH5 tapped into activewear earlier this year with a new line dubbed “PH5+.”
+With founder Wei Lin being a triathlete, the pieces take the designer’s love for both sports and fashion to another level.
 The garments are crafted with various patches in striped patterns that highlight the different muscles in the body.
 In addition to focusing on comfort and flexibility, PH5 ensures a sustainable supply chain with zero-waste production by using the exact amount of material needed.
 Any imperfections in the development process are reused after being reverse-engineered.

-Recently launched by model ROLA, LA-based Studio R330 is a lifestyle label that is described to provide “essentials for good life.”
-Widely known to be an advocate for sustainability, the celebrity entrepreneur has worked on her latest project for two years to craft garments from recycled clothing and plastic waste.
+Launched by model ROLA, LA-based Studio R330 is a lifestyle label that is described to provide “essentials for good life.”
+Widely known to be an advocate for sustainability, the celebrity entrepreneur worked on the project for two years to craft garments from recycled clothing and plastic waste.
 With leftover materials sourced from 80 participating companies, the brand’s signature “BRING” fabric used for production can be recycled indefinitely.
 All workout clothes are crafted with 83 percent “BRING” fabrics, with the remaining 17 percent comprised of Spandex for elasticity.